 Will vaccines provide the solution to the coronavirus pandemic?

-Hosted by Professor Brian Cox, join our panel of expert speakers to discuss the collaborative global effort of the scientific community over the past year to develop the COVID-19 vaccine.
-We’ll explore what we currently know about the vaccines that are being deployed or in development and take a forward look at what the next few months and years may hold for us as we continue to tackle this universal public health crisis.
+Hosted by Professor Brian Cox, our panel of expert speakers discussed the collaborative global effort of the scientific community over the past year to develop the COVID-19 vaccine.
+They explored what we currently know about the vaccines that are being deployed or in development and took a forward look at what the next few months and years may hold for us as we continue to tackle this universal public health crisis.

 This event is part of a series of Royal Society events discussing the scientific response to the COVID-19 pandemic.
 Catch up with the first event on the Royal Society’s YouTube channel.

 - Professor Brian Cox CBE FRS, the Royal Society’s Professor for Public Engagement in Science (event host)

 - Professor Melinda Mills FBA, Nuffield Professor of Sociology and Director of the Leverhulme Centre for Demographic Science, University of Oxford

 - Professor Charles Bangham FRS, Co-Director of the Institute of Infection, Imperial College London

 - Dr Rino Rappuoli ForMemRS, Chief Scientist and Head of External Research & Development, GSK Vaccines